-The Company's 2016 budget focuses on continuing its operations and the administrative expenses have been drastically reduced.
-The Company will continue exploration on its properties if funds become available.
+In the light of the recent financing, management will revise its 2016/2017 budget with an objective to maximize the money spent "in the ground".
 The long-term goal remains to develop the Company's properties and achieve commercial production.
 The Company may enter into partnerships in order to fully exploit the production potential of its exploration assets.
-With the sale of equipment of as noted above, the Company can cover its administrative expenses beyond December 31, 2016.